Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 As seen above, create a DelayNode by assigning the variable `var delay = context.createDelay();`.
 Then assign your `delay.delayTime` to the function argument _delayTime.

-After that, create a feedback loop using a gain node, assigning the gain.value to the funciton argument named feedback.
+After that, create a feedback loop using a gain node, assigning the `gain.value` audioparam to the function argument named feedback.
 Then, for a nice dub delay effect, add a BiquadFilterNode to the delay.

 So, creating the function myDelay gives us control over how many delays we want and let's us assign different parts of our audio signal to different delays.

-For example, in the complete code below, There are two delay wet signals and one dry signal.
+For example, in the __complete__ code below, There are two delay wet signals and one dry signal.
 The snare, tom and hihat, are sent to one delay and the Kick to it's own separate delay.

 ```
 window.context  = new AudioContext();